ardalis/ardalis-com-gatsby/src/pages/blog/interfaces-describe-what-implementations-describe-how.md

 - **Interface**: You might define an interface called `ISendEmail` with a single method: `Send()`.
 - **Implementation**: One implementation might send emails using an SMTP server, while another might send emails using a cloud service provider.
 Yet another might simply send a message on a message queue for some other part of the system to deal with.
 The rest of the system doesn't care how notifications are sent; it only interacts with the `ISendEmail` interface.

 If later on you need to switch from SMTP to a cloud provider or your own microservice, you need only switch out implementations.
 The **what** described by the interface remains unchanged, and so too does all of your code that consumes that interface.
 Only the implementations, which describe **how** the sending is done, need to be changed.
-And ideally you don't change an implementation, but instead you change implementations, by [writing a new one](https://www.weeklydevtips.com/episodes/015).
+Ideally, instead of modifying existing implementations, you introduce new ones as needed, ensuring minimal disruption to the system.
+[Learn more.](https://www.weeklydevtips.com/episodes/015).

 ## Conclusion